 Native Red-twig Dogwood – tall native shrub known for it’s beautiful red stems for winter color.
 Blooms in the spring and bear fruit that wildlife enjoys, then the leaves turn red in the fall.

-Native Douglas Spiraea – A great flowering shrub that is native to southern Oregon streambanks.
-Beautiful pink “cotton candy” flowers in summer that they butterflies love.
+Native Douglas Spiraea – A great flowering shrub that is native to southern Oregon stream banks.
+Beautiful “cotton candy” pink flowers in summer that butterflies and native bees love.

-Native Ocean Spray – A 10′-15′ deciduous native shrub best known for its fragrant, 5” long, cream colored flower clusters.
+Native Ocean Spray – A deciduous native shrub best known for its fragrant cream colored flower clusters.
 A favorite of butterflies, bees and hummingbirds, and why we used it in three different gardens.

 Native Yellow-eyed Grass – Bright sunny yellow flowers, leaves that look like miniature iris, and a fondness for places that are wet part of the year make this Oregon native a perfect candidate for a rain garden!

 Native Oregon Iris – Small plant with lavender flowers in spring.
-Good to plant in the higher parts of a Rain Garden that will dry out more in the summer.
+Good for the upper parts of a Rain Garden that will dry out more in the summer.

 Native Yellow Monkey Flower (Mimulus guttatus) – Bee-pollinated perennial that loves wet places!

-Native Wild Ginger – pretty evergreen groundcover that perfers moist shade.
-We hope the shrubs in this bed will grow quickly and provide the shade it needs soon.
+Native Wild Ginger – pretty evergreen groundcover that prefers moist shade.
+The shrubs in this bed will grow and eventually provide the shade it needs.

-Echinacea – Coneflower – This is is such a hardy plant that is so beloved by bees and butterflies we thought we would put some in a drier part of our Rain Garden as well.
+Echinacea (Coneflower) – This is a hardy plant that is so beloved by bees and butterflies that we put them in a drier part of our Rain Garden as well.

 Yarrow – Repeat for Yarrow what we said for the Echinacea!

-Zinnias and Portulaca – These plants volunteered in our Rain Garden and we welcomed them since Zinnias are a butterfly favorite and Pollinators love Portulaca!
+Zinnias and Portulaca – These plants volunteer in our Rain Garden each year and we welcome them since Zinnias are a butterfly favorite and Pollinators love the Portulaca!